novayo/LeetCode/0141_Linked_List_Cycle/README.md

 * Memory Usage: 16 MB, less than 100.00% of Python3 online submissions for Linked List Cycle.

 > change the value of visited node and check if the node have been visited or not

+---

+try_2.py:
+* Runtime: 44 ms, faster than 84.95% of Python3 online submissions for Linked List Cycle.
+* Memory Usage: 16 MB, less than 100.00% of Python3 online submissions for Linked List Cycle.